 - The second wave hit Slovakia and it main trading partners in Autumn 2020.
 Slovakia gradually restricted social contact in September and October, and implemented, as the first country in the world, a mass testing of its entire population with antibody tests on October 31 and November 1, 2020.

-One innovation in the context of the Spanish labor market is the government’s decision to favor the use of ERTEs, thereby minimizing dismissals.
-The promotion of measures for country-wide internal workforce reductions is a new policy that has not been adopted in previous crisis.
-The policy debate is now focusing on how to design public policies in order to provide an adequate support to citizens.
-The adoption of an unconditional basic income as an alternative to other social welfare measures were discussed at the beginning of the crisis, and as previously explained, a new minimum income scheme has been adopted covering the needs of those in situation of relative poverty.
+As previously mentioned, the main innovation in the context of the Spanish labor market has been the government’s decision to favor the use of ERTEs, thereby minimizing dismissals.
+The promotion of measures for country-wide internal workforce reductions is a new policy that has not been adopted in previous crisis and that has been quite successful.
+The adoption of an unconditional basic income as an alternative to other social welfare measures were discussed at the beginning of the crisis, and as previously explained, a new minimum income scheme was adopted during the second half of 2020 covering the needs of those in situation of relative poverty.

 Figure 6 illustrates how the number of noticed workers and workers covered by the short- time work program were distributed across industries during the early onset of the crisis.
 The patterns are, however, very similar if we extend the study period.
 Layoff notifications are highest in hotels and restaurants, followed by administrative services.
 Short-time work on the other hand, is used most in manufacturing followed by wholesale and retail trade.
 The difference in the prevalence of layoffs vs. short-time work is interesting, as it could serve as a measure of the willingness to hoard labor in anticipation of future business opportunities.
 With this interpretation in mind, it seems as if restaurants and hotels are much less willing to hoard labor than employers in the manufacturing sector where much of the (early stage) disturbances appear to be in the form of supply-chain disturbances.